hfu/pyaml/README.md

 # pyaml: Place YAML (in concept phase)
 ## motto
-you can be geospatial without longitude and latitude
+You can be geospatial without longitude and latitude.

 ## eample
 ```yaml